larshagencpp/larshagencpp.github.io/_posts/2016-05-01-a-cache-miss-is-not-a-cache-miss.md

 }
 {% endhighlight %}

-Iterating over a vector of pointers is approximated by simple reading the payload of the next element in the chain, but otherwise going through the vector in normal order:
+Iterating over a vector of pointers is approximated by simply reading the payload of the next element in the chain, but otherwise going through the vector in normal order:

 {% highlight c++ %}
 void iterate_pointers(const vector<pair<int, int>>& data) {